spacetelescope/mirage/docs/example_yaml.rst

 *simSignals:zodiacal*

+This keyword has been depricated in favor of obtaining the zodiacal light from the `JWST backgrounds package <https://github.com/spacetelescope/jwst_backgrounds>`_.

 Name of a file containing a 2 dimensional count rate image of zodiacal light.
 This file is read in, scaled by the :ref:`zodiscale <zodiscale>` value, and added to the seed image.
 Leave as None to skip this step.
 The behaviors of this step and the scattered step below are very basic, and identical.
 There are no requirements on what the count rate images in these files must look like.

 .. tip::